Tinystep1/cmfive-docs/_tutorials/help_module/debug-setup.md

 ![BREAKPOINTS menu](/assets/images/index.php_breakpoint.png)

-To use the Debug hit the green play button nest to Dockelink at the top of you menu.
+To use the Debug hit the green play button nest to DockerLink at the top of your menu.
 Now reload your Example module in localhost.
 You will get an error once localhost hits the breakpoint you created.
-Now return to Visual Studion code.
+Now return to Visual Studio Code.
 By using the curved arrow you can step over your first line of code and see what will be loaded next by the browser.
 By using the arrow pointing down you can step into your code to see what the the function does.
 This will take you to the page your index_ALL function calls.
 By comntinually stepping in, you will see all the pages the browser looks at to load your function.

 Once you are done, click the red stop button at the top of the docker menu.
 Remeber to uncheck and/or remove your break point.